-It’s almost spring and for some reason the thought of warmer weather makes me think of Purple Rain.
-Maybe its because that magical summer in 1984, after my high school graduation, the film and it’s soundtrack dominated everything.
+It’s almost spring and for some reason the thought of warmer weather makes me think of the evergreen Purple Rain.
+Maybe its because that magical summer in 1984, just after my high school graduation, the film and it’s soundtrack seemed to dominate everything.
 That’s how it seemed at least.
 There’s not a lot that can be said about Purple Rain that has not already been obsessed over.
-Like Micheal Jackson’s Thriller or Madonna’s Like a Virgin, Purple Rain established Prince as one of the anchors of ’80s pop – part of a holy trinity that influenced generations of artist who came afterwards.
+Like Michael Jackson’s Thriller or Madonna’s Like a Virgin, Purple Rain established Prince as one of the anchors of a ’80s pop trinity, one that influenced generations of artist who came afterwards.

 With Purple Rain these pictures were projected to new heights in 70mm Dolby Stereo.
 I remember the effect of seeing the film in theaters – it was like going to a concert with powerful performances with the dynamic range of a real concert.
 Part of the fun of that ride was the ups and downs Prince took the audience with songs that ranged from the tear-jerker title track to the exuberant “Baby I’m a Star”.

 Of course new wave element were always a big part of the Minneapolis scene and Prince includes bits of what could be Devo in the rigid funk of “Computer Blue”.
 Other performers featured on the film (but not the album) like Brown Mark and Apollonia 6 would contribute simple songs (more groves actually) featuring the sadistic whip percussion that would be a trademark of the Prince sound.
 The Time offer a kind of comic relief with upbeat almost whimsical dance songs that countered the heavy sexual tension and spirituality of Prince and the Revolution numbers.